 It’s no news that the Internet has changed business realities for media companies.
 While many have adapted to publishing innovatively in digital formats for consumers, some haven’t moved their revenue streams beyond delivering run-of-the-mill banner ads or e-blasts for advertisers.
 What’s more, media companies must address subscribers who are influenced by a more personalized experience – akin to what they see in their Facebook Newsfeed or after logging into Netflix – when engaging with media properties’ websites.
+For a company in this space like Access Intelligence, a partnership with Lytics was a necessity.

 Since 1977, Access Intelligence has served as a business information company with a wide range of media properties (from PR News and Folio to Via Satellite and Aviation Today) and events (e.g., LeadsCon, EventTech, Experiential Marketing Summit) for a bevy of industries.
 Typical of most media companies, Access Intelligence has two primary audiences with differing needs: site visitors and event attendees who want relevant content and experiences worth coming back for, and advertisers who want well-targeted people to put their message in front of.
 James Capo, vice president of digital services and business development, has helped lead Access Intelligence further into digital business models by creating new revenue streams using the Lytics Customer Data Platform.